-Meet with an attorney, start saving money, and figure out exactly what you need and what from a divorce settlement.
+Meet with an attorney, start saving money, and figure out exactly what you want and need from a divorce settlement.
 You can even make plans for when the deal is done.

 2. Know The Laws In Your State

 Laws regulating divorce vary a great deal from one state to the next.
 There’s no excuse for not knowing them.

-For example, Oregon is an equitable distribution state as opposed to our neighbors, Washington and Oregon, which have community property statutes.
+For example, Oregon is an equitable distribution state as opposed to our neighbors, Washington and California, which follow community property statutes.

 This impacts how the court divides assets and debts when it comes to the divorce settlement.
 As such, it can have a substantial and lasting impact.
 And this is just one example of how laws differ from state to state.
 Custody, child support, and other areas have different regulations depending on where you live.

 Related Reading: What is Equitable Distribution?

 3. Get Your Finances In Order

-Divorce often cost quite a bit of money, which probably doesn’t come as a surprise.
+Divorce often costs quite a bit of money, which probably doesn’t come as a surprise.
 Whether we’re talking about a simple, do-it-yourself split or an epic knock-down-drag-out courtroom trial, there are expenses every step of the way.
 Even just filing the initial paperwork comes with a fee.

-Every appearance, hearing, and motion, adds its own additional expenses.
+Every appearance, hearing, and motion add additional expenses.
 It’s even more if you hire an attorney.
 Part of creating a divorce strategy should include saving money so you don’t get blindsided when fees pop up.

 Are you good at juggling things and keeping details straight?
 Good, you’ll need to be as you navigate divorce.
 It’s like lobbing a hand grenade into your schedule.

 You have appearances to make, meetings with your attorney, mediation appointments, and all kinds of places to be.

 There are forms to fill out, documents to share and collect, assets to divide, and more.
-It may initially seem like a headache to keep everything straight, but getting as organized as possible is a key step in creating a divorce strategy.
+It may initially seem like a headache to keep everything straight, but being as organized as possible is a key step in creating a divorce strategy.
+It only benefits you and your case.

 5. Gather Financial Records